beOn/hcpre/Readme.md

 Reporting Bugs
 ==============

-Please use the githup isses tab for bug reports and feature requests.
+Please use the github issues tab for bug reports and feature requests.